Health

 Speech therapy is a treatment or type of rehabilitation that helps people with communication disorders.
 The main purpose of speech therapy is to help the individual learn how to communicate effectively.

-• Voice disorders: pitch, volume, or quality of voice that is not normal
+• Voice disorders: abnormal pitch, volume, or quality of voice.

-• Receptive and expressive language disorders: difficulty understanding or using spoken language
+• Receptive and expressive language disorders: problems understanding or using spoken language.

-It can also be used to help people of all ages, from infants to adults.
+It also can be used for people of all ages from infants to adults.

 Types of Speech Therapy